poonamvligade/poonamvligade/README.md

 🚀 Current Role — Lead Full-Stack Developer (Dec 2019 – Present) at [Jarvislabs.ai](https://jarvislabs.ai/)

 I lead the end-to-end development of a GPU cloud SaaS platform used by ML engineers and research teams.
 My work spans frontend architecture, backend API design, infrastructure automation, and product delivery.
-I own the journey from concept to deployment.
+I participated in the journey from concept to deployment along with the founders.

 🧩 Frontend Development & UX